staceyng/hand-e-Caps/README.md

 - [x] Set USER args to make form submission applicable to anyone
 - [x] Set e-Caps script to run every Sunday at 11pm
+- [x] Setup an instance to run it in docker container
 - [ ] Setup automated commits